-Contract Party Definition: Everything You Need to Know
+Contracting Party Definition: Everything You Need to Know

 A contract party is an individual or business who enters into a binding agreement with another contracting party.3 min read

 Searching for a contract party definition?
 A contract party or contracting party is an individual or business who enters into a binding agreement with another contracting party, thus accepting the obligations, responsibilities, and benefits specified within the agreement.
 Before a contract is considered valid, every contract party involved must be deemed competent.
 If you need help, on UpCounsel you can post a job to get free quotes from experienced business contract lawyers in less than 24 hours (post a job here).

 Identifying Contract Parties